 If you are a self-hosted customer, you may need to open additional ports on your server to allow Insights to make outbound connections.
 Please coordinate with Modern Campus staff or contact the help desk for more information.

-Insights automatically scans every production page managed by Omni CMS.
+Insights automatically scans every page on the production (not staging) server managed by Modern Campus CMS.
 In addition, an optional file named insights.txt can be generated on the production server at the top level of the site.
-This file serves to supplement the list of scanned pages with other URLs that you may want scanned.
+This file serves to supplement the list of scanned pages with other URLs that you may want included or excluded from the scan.
+Exclusions will always take precedence if a URL or filename is both included and excluded.

 -https://domain.edu/path/to/page.html